 Enjoying the effects of cannabis plants is nothing new.
 People have long been consuming THC for its benefits for both medical and recreational reasons.
 Thankfully recent advancements in technology have allowed users to enjoy almost identical effects that they are used to getting from standard THC but in a federally legal hemp-derived version.

-Referred to as Delta 9 THC-O or Delta 9o, D9o is the newest federally legal hemp-derived cannabinoid touted to produced identical effects to that of standard Delta 9 THC.
-If you are looking for the closest thing to regular Delta 9 THC, D9o may be worth checking out.
+Referred to as Delta 9 THC-O or Delta 9o, D9o was one of the newest federally legal hemp-derived cannabinoids touted to produced identical effects to that of standard Delta 9 THC.
+That was the case at least until recently.
+Read on to learn more about the current legal status of Delta 9 THC-O.

 Delta 8 THC and HHC have been extremely popular over the years, that is partially due to their similar effects to Delta 9o.
 Now users can experience an even closer experience for those looking for a more comparative option to Delta 9 THC.
 Let’s take a closer look at this newest industrial hemp derived cannabinoid, D9o and dive into what makes it one of the potentially strongest cannabinoids to hit the market in recent years.